 In each themed area, guests will be taken on a unique journey and fully immersed in the world they are experiencing.
 According to Universal, Epic Universe is expected to be extremely detailed in both its architecture and design.
 The goal is to change the landscape of Orlando’s incredible theme parks forever.

-Here’s a breakdown of the confirmed and rumored themed lands at Universal’s Epic Universe.
+Here’s a breakdown of the confirmed and rumored themed worlds and attractions at Universal’s Epic Universe.

 Super Nintendo World

 Super Nintendo World Orlando was the first of the four “worlds” to be confirmed for Epic Universe.